Near Vouno, between Pallantio and Evandros.

 |18-SEP-1891||E A Martel and N. Sideris (engineer) explore the sink holes (ponors) of lake Taka.|

-Although today almost completely forgotten, except for some bird enthusiasts, this place was once the center of scientific exploration.
-The Katavothres (Swallow Holes) of Taka were explored by E A Martel and N. Sideris, an Greek engineer.
+Although today almost completely forgotten, except for some bird enthusiasts, this place was once a center of scientific exploration.
+The Katavothres of Taka were explored by E. A. Martel and N. Sideris, a Greek engineer.
 They discovered a deep cave system, an underground river gorge.
-Martell published their discoveries and the survey in one of his books, and soon the cave became world famous.
+Martell published their discoveries and the survey in one of his books, and soon the cave became world-famous.
 It was even reprinted in the German encyclopedia Mayers Konversations-Lexikon around 1900.
-Nevertheless those caves are not developed and rather dangerous, only accessible to speleologists.
+Nevertheless, those caves are not developed and rather dangerous, only accessible to speleologists.